a-renzini/pygwb/docs/workflow.rst

 The ``pygwb`` workflow
 ======================

-In practice, one will run the ``pygwb_pipe`` script on multiple jobs through the ``pygwb_dag`` script, and combine the output with
+In practice, one will likely run the ``pygwb_pipe`` script on multiple jobs through the ``pygwb_dag`` script, and combine the output with
 ``pygwb_combine``.
 After this, ``pygwb_stats`` can be run to obtain the statistical checks diagnostic plots.
-To facilitate the usage of the different script and the user-friendliness, ``pygwb`` comes with an additional script that combines the scipts above into a worklfow, executing one after the other.
+To facilitate the usage of the different scripts and increase the user-friendliness, ``pygwb`` comes with an additional script that combines the scipts above into a worklfow, executing one script after the other.

 .. warning::

     The ``pygwb`` workflow is tailored to the LIGO-Virgo-KAGRA data stream.
-Therefore, it is possible that not all data outside the LIGO-Virgo-KAGRA format are supported by the current version of the workflow.
+Therefore, it is possible that not all data outside the standard LIGO-Virgo-KAGRA format are supported by the current version of the workflow.

 .. tip::